-The Masters of Science in Respiratory Care (MSRC) curriculum has been developed to produce leaders and consultants in Respiratory Care through a 40-credit plan of study.
-Over the course of two or three years, baccalaureate level working Respiratory Therapists will be prepped with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
+The Masters of Science in Respiratory Care (MSRC) curriculum has been developed to produce leaders and consultants in Respiratory Care through a 37-credit plan of study.
+Over the course of two-years, baccalaureate level working Respiratory Therapists will be prepped with the knowledge and competencies necessary to become experts in Respiratory Care leadership, education, research and to achieve advanced clinical credentials.
 Graduates of the on-line MSRC will fill the need for educators, researchers, leaders and advanced clinical practitioners.

 Student Learning Outcomes